 Last but not least we wanted to highlight several smaller things that combine to deliver a great all-around experience.
 One that we want to see from the Galaxy S11 early next year.

 Samsung’s Galaxy S10+ has some of the best battery life of any phone I’ve ever owned.
 Thanks to Android 9 Pie and a huge 4,150 mAh battery.
 However, things can always be better and we’re hoping for higher battery capacities in the Galaxy S11 family of phones.
+Rumors suggest the S11 will be thinner than the S10, but we implore Samsung to offer a phone a hair thicker, not thinner, and add a bigger battery.

 If Samsung can put the sensors and camera under the screen, debuts new camera technology along with superfast charging and capable 5G for everyone they’ll be very well positioned for 2020 and beyond.